codenay/qrcode-generator/README.md

 ## **Usage**

-To generate a QR code, simply enter the data you want to encode in the input field and click the "Generate" button:
+-To generate a QR code, simply enter the data you want to encode in the input field and click the "Generate" button:
+-Right-click on the QR code and select "Save image as" to download the QR code, or click the "Download QR Code" button to download it directly.

 ## **Browser support**